 The PNC Financial Services survey found that 38 percent of sandwich generation members do not have an emergency savings fund.
 Also, a third have less than $25,000 saved for retirement.

-Experts advise that if you find yourself in this situation that you find a way to prioritize retirement savings.
+Experts advise that if you find yourself in this situation, try to find a way to prioritize retirement savings.
 Otherwise, you may become financially dependent on your children during your retirement years.
 Don’t hesitate to ask healthy parents and teenage and adult children to contribute financially.

 So, what do all of these sandwich generation statistics mean?